-3.0 cr.(2 sem hrs) Min: 10/Max:40
+cr.(2 sem hrs)

+Faculty: x57551

-This course provides an interdisciplinary learning experience for UCHSC studnets interested in health care delivery to ethnically and culturally diverse gorups in the US and abroad.
+This course provides an interdisciplinary learning experience for UCHSC students interested in health care delivery to ethnically and culturally diverse groups in the US and abroad.
 The course is designed to assist students planning to work in multicultural health care settings. e.g., among migrant workers, on Indian reservations, inner-city neighborhoods, and in developing countries.